Lucho-A/ChatGP-Terminal/README.md

 # ChatGP-Terminal
 <p align=justify>
-  The simplest and cutest hahah C-program (ANSI Style) for querying ChatGPT from Linux terminal.
-At the moment (v1.0.x), only model 'gpt-3.5-turbo' is supported.
+  The simplest and cutest hahah C-program for querying ChatGPT from Linux terminal.
+At the moment, only model 'gpt-3.5-turbo' is supported.
 </p>
 <ul>
   <li> Download: <a href="https://github.com/Lucho-A/ChatGP-Terminal/releases/latest">here</a></li>